Appeal Rental Dispute Judgment Services in Dubai

 - Cases where the party believes procedural errors or misapplication of tenancy law occurred

 An appeal is particularly important when the appellant believes that the First Instance Committee overlooked evidence, misinterpreted the law or issued a judgment resulting in substantial financial or legal consequences.
+In cases of illegal eviction in Dubai, an appeal may be the most effective remedy to reverse an improper order.

-Advantages and Limitations of Filing an Appeal in Dubai
+Advantages and Limitations of Filing an Appeal

+The appeal must be submitted within 15 days; no extensions are granted.
 A refundable appeal security deposit of 50% of the adjudicated amount is mandatory when the original case involves a financial claim.
+All documents must be legally translated into Arabic, and the RDC may reject incomplete files.

-Appeals cannot introduce new claims unless they are directly connected to the original case; the primary focus must remain on errors in the issued judgment.
+Appeals cannot introduce new claims unless they are directly connected to the original case.
+The primary focus must remain on errors in the issued judgment.
 Limited reconsideration is also permitted where concealed evidence, false documents or similar exceptional circumstances are proven.
+Cases beyond tenancy jurisdiction or involving criminal allegations cannot be addressed through this procedure.

 Procedural Features of the Rental Appeal Process

-- Mandatory digital filing through the official RDC system, either independently or via an authorised Real Estate Services Trustee Centre.
+- Mandatory digital filing through the official RDC system, either independently or via an authorised Real Estate Services Trustee Centre

-- All submitted documents must be in Arabic, with certified legal translation where applicable.
+- All submitted documents must be in Arabic, with certified legal translation where applicable

-- Judicial review by an appellate committee, which examines the appeal grounds and re-evaluates the case file.
+- Judicial review by an appellate committee, which examines the appeal grounds and re-evaluates the case file

-- Electronic issuance of the Appeal Judgment, which becomes the final enforceable decision.
+- Electronic issuance of the Appeal Judgment, which becomes the final enforceable decision

-- Transition to execution, where applicable, once the appeal ruling is issued.
+- Transition to execution, where applicable, once the appeal ruling is issued

 Required Documentation and Evidence for the Appeal Stage

 The RDC only accepts complete and properly prepared appeal files.
-All documents must be uploaded digitally and submitted in Arabic, or accompanied by a certified Arabic translation.
+All documents must be uploaded digitally and submitted in Arabic or accompanied by a certified Arabic translation.

 Where to File a Rental Dispute Appeal in Dubai

-A rental dispute appeal can only be submitted through official RDC-approved channels:
+A rental dispute appeal can only be submitted through official RDC-approved channels.

 Both methods follow the same judicial workflow.
 The final appeal judgment is issued electronically and becomes legally binding.